munificent/craftinginterpreters/book/control-flow.md

 ## While Loops

-Lox features two looping control flow statements, while and for.
-While is the simpler one so we'll start there.
-Its grammar is the same as in C:
+Lox features two looping control flow statements, `while` and `for`.
+The `while` loop is the simpler one so we'll start there.
+Its grammar is the same as in C.

 ```ebnf
 statement      → exprStmt